-12 Moore Street is considered to be of social significance due to its association with the Easter Rising evacuation route The Architectural Heritage Protection Guidelines for Planning Authorities (2011) state that 'the characteristic of special social interest embraces those qualities for which a structure, a complex or an area has become a focus of ... political, symbolic or other sentiment to any group of people'.
+The retained historic party walls, with infilled creep holes between Nos.13 and 12 and Nos.13 and 14 Moore Street are considered to be of social significance due to their association with the Easter Rising evacuation route.
+The Architectural Heritage Protection Guidelines for Planning Authorities state that 'the characteristic of special social interest embraces those qualities for which a structure, a complex or an area has become a focus of ... political, symbolic or other sentiment to any group of people' (2011,30).
 The 1916 Easter Rising was a defining moment in Ireland's struggle for independence.

-The Conservation Section considers that the modern building at 12 Moore Street is is of insufficient special interest under the provisions of Sections 51 and 54 of the Planning and Development Act, 2000 (as amended).
-However, the surviving historic, two-storey party wall sandwiched between 12 and 13 Moore Street, with evidence of infilled creep holes relating to the 1916 Rising, is considered to be of 'National' significance, based on the NIAH significance/ratings above.
+The Conservation Section considers that the modern building at 13 Moore Street is is of insufficient special interest under the provisions of Sections 51 and 54 of the Planning and Development Act, 2000 (as amended).
+However, the surviving historic, two-storey party wall between 12 and 13 Moore Street, with evidence of infilled creep holes relating to the 1916 Rising, and the party wall between 13 and 14 Moore Street, are considered to be of 'National' significance, based on the NIAH significance/ratings above.